jcook3701/CMPE146/README.md

 ```

 Step 5) Create your main.cpp sym-link from any of the driver folders.
 - Only single one of the driver main files can be linked to the USER_MAIN_DIR location at a single time.
-If you intened to use link a new main.cpp file to your USER_MAIN_DIR location you must firt user the "make delete_main" command.
+If you intened to link a new main.cpp file to your USER_MAIN_DIR location you must first user the "make delete_main" command.
 ```
 make adc
 make pwm